codefei/curl-asio/README.md

 curl-asio
 =========

-A libcurl c++ wrapper class for use with boost::asio
+A libcurl c++ wrapper class for easy use with boost::asio.

 Features
 --------

 * **Simplicity** - It is very easy to use.
 It even uses boost::shared_ptr so you don't have to worry about memory management.
+Just include curl_asio.hpp and you're good to go!
+* **License** - curl_asio is is licensed under the terms of the BSD license.
 * **c-ares** - It supports libcurl with c-ares enabled.

 Example